 A number of private companies also provide Series 53 exam study materials and courses.
 Study guides cost approximately $130.
 Meanwhile, courses cost from $250 to $400 depending on features.

 Students should spend four to six weeks studying for the test.
-However, this includes two to three weeks reading the material and two to three weeks practicing with the sample questions.
+However, this includes two to three weeks of reading the material and two to three weeks of practicing with the sample questions.

 The Series 51 Municipal Securities Limited Principal exam is another MSRB test.
-If you want to directly manages municipal securities dealers and associated persons, you must have a Series 51.
+If you want to directly manage municipal securities dealers and associated persons, you must have a Series 51.

 The Series 7 license is a FINRA license for those who buy and sell municipal securities for customers of brokerages.
 It has its own, separate exams and qualifications.

 A Series 6 license is another FINRA license for investment professionals who sell mutual funds, variable annuities and insurance.
-However, this license also authorizes selling and purchasing municipal fund securities.
+However, this license also authorizes the selling and purchasing of municipal fund securities.